 Kids are natural scientists.
-They love to ask questions—sometimes, seemingly endless questions.
+They love to ask questions—sometimes, seemingly endless ones!
 Fortunately, all those questions can be used to help children learn.
-We can follow their curiosity to build science skills!
-Science at home might feel daunting, but there are many simple ways to foster science exploration.
-No lab necessary.
-Try the activities in this bundle to get you started!
+We can follow their curiosity to build science skills.
+Science at home might feel daunting, but there are many simple ways to foster science exploration…no lab necessary!
+Try these activities to get started.

 – Don’t Pop the Bubbles –